Mitt Romney: The Democrat asshats’ secret weapon in the US Senate

 “Romney, a former Republican presidential nominee, is now one of the few GOP senators who say they would like to hear from witnesses in the Senate trial or at least aren’t set on a quicker process than Senate Majority Leader Mitch McConnell of Kentucky plans.

 “Meanwhile, an anti-Trump Republican group will air ads in Utah encouraging Romney to continue his support for witnesses as part of a $1 million TV, billboard and online campaign targeting vulnerable Republicans – and Romney, who is seen as a key vote to push the Senate to hear from witnesses.”

 Oh yes, ineffectual anti-Trump Republicans.
 This alliance of creepy losers hasn’t gotten over their crushing rejection by the GOP’s long-suffering base.
 Those voters abandoned moderate and conservative candidates in the 2015 GOP primaries in favor of populist, America-First Trump.

 Pierre Delecto for the defense

 But clearly, the most ineffectual among Republicans is Mitt Romney.
-For example, this fall, it came to light that Utah’s junior senator created a secret Twitter account under the porn-star sounding handle “Pierre Delecto.”
+For example, this fall, it came to light that Utah’s junior senator created a secret Twitter account under the handle “Pierre Delecto.”
 The purpose, Romney told The Atlantic, was to “keep tabs on the political conversation.”

 Journalist and former CNN personality Soledad O’Brien tweeted that Romney lacked “a moral compass.”
 She was referring to his possible endorsement of Trump in 2020.
 But a furious Delecto was quick to respond.